Frequently Asked Questions

 Is Highland Hospital against union organizing?

-We fully support your rights under federal labor law and are committed to free and fair union elections – believing that you also have the right to be fully informed and make the decision that is best for you and your family.
+We support your rights under federal labor law and are committed to free and fair union elections – believing that you also have the right to be fully informed and make the decision that is best for you and your family.
 Our statement that we prefer a direct relationship with our employees reflects our belief that we are stronger when we can work together with you and have your voice heard.

 We know there’s always more work to be done, and no workplace is perfect, and we encourage direct communication and feedback.

-Pay, Benefits, Job Security and Flexibility
+Pay, Benefits, Job Security, Flexibility

 Will I make more money if I’m represented by a union?